 Desirable consumer behaviors refer to those activities performed by the customer and the brand's prosperity and objectives in society.
 Based on the research of Hsu and Chen (2018a), these behaviors include the two dimensions of word of mouth and resistance to negative information.
 Word of mouth is a reliable and influential source of information.
 Word-of-mouth advertising refers to interpersonal communication between consumers, which is related to evaluations and sharing of their personal experiences of a company or a product.
-Consumers do not take negative information into account for their general lookout of the brand, which implies resistance to negative information.
+Consumers do not take negative information.
 Hence, it can indicate the strength of the relationship between the company and the consumer.
 Research outcomes demonstrate that consumers need a strong relationship with the brand to resist negative information (Hsu & Chen, 2018a).